lucas-pdnobrega/lucas-pdnobrega/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 Currently working as a Back-End Developer at Assert Laboratory - IFPB
+- 🔭 Worked as a Back-End Developer at Assert Laboratory - IFPB
-- ⚡ Fun fact: I've yet to turn 20!

 ### Contact